 c) Waste Management and Refuse Collection

-e) High Hedges – Nothing.
+e) High Hedges

-Ballafesson Road – nothing – see above.
+Ballafesson Road – speed roundels.

 Plantation Hill. – Danger to pedestrians, etc on hill.
-Not on their agenda.

 Speeding on Howe Road.
-Nothing further

-Civic Amenity Site lines
+Civic Amenity Site lines and signs.

 The Level/Croit-e-Caley.
 The speed of traffic.
-They may put in a 30mph speed sign but no roundels.

 Glen Chass – sharp corner & turning circle.
 Cul de Sac sign.
+Not installed yet.

 Glen Chass Road – narrow corner.
-Not on their agenda.

 h) Litter, beach cleans, dog fouling, etc

 The shed.
-Nothing further.
+Nothing at present

-j) Web Site.
+j) Web Site

 k) Southern Civic Amenity Site.